thescientist13/greenwood-starter-presentation/README.md

 #### Plugin

-If you using the plugin, any upgrades should just be as simple as uprading the version of this plugin in your _package.json_ using your package manager of choice.
+If you using the plugin, any upgrades should just be as simple as upgrading the version of this plugin in your _package.json_ using your package manager of choice.

 ```sh
 # npm